StackVista/stackstate-docs/setup/otel/collector.md

 * `processors`: The `memory_limiter` helps to prevent out-of-memory errors.
 The `batch` processor helps better compress the data and reduce the number of outgoing connections required to transmit the data.
 The `resource` processor adds additional resource attributes (discussed separately)
 * `exporters`: The `debug` exporter simply logs to stdout which helps when troubleshooting.
 The `otlp/stackstate` exporter sends telemetry data to StackState using the OTLP protocol.
 It is configured to use the bearertokenauth extension for authentication to send data to the StackState OTLP endpoint.

-For traces the pipeline looks very similar:
+For traces, the pipeline looks very similar:
-* `receivers`: Only receives traces from instrumented applications over OTLP
+* `receivers: Only receive traces from instrumented applications over OTLP
 * `processors`: All the same processors are used as for metrics, but additionally a `filter/dropMissingK8sAttributes` is included.
 This filter is configured to remove all trace spans for which no complete set of Kubernetes metadata could be added.
 StackState needs the Kubernetes attributes, so spans without these attributes are not needed.
 * `exporters`: Again the same exporters as for metrics but also the `spanmetrics` connector appears as an exporter.
-Connectors can be used to generate one data type from another, in this case metrics from spans (`otel_span_duration` and `otel_span_calls`).
+Connectors can be used to generate one data type from another, in this case, metrics from spans (`otel_span_duration` and `otel_span_calls`).
 It is configured to not report time series anymore when no spans have been observed for 5 minutes.
 StackState expects the span metrics to be prefixed with `otel_span_`, which is taken care of by the `namespace` configuration.

 The `resource` processor is also configured for both metrics and traces.
 It adds extra resource attributes:

 * The `k8s.cluster.name` is added by providing the cluster name in the configuration.
 StackState needs the cluster name and Open Telemetry does not have a consistent way of determining it.
 Because some SDKs, in some environments, provide a cluster name that does not match what StackState expects the cluster name is an `upsert` (overwrites any pre-existing value).
 * The `service.instance.id` is added based on the pod uid.
 It is recommended to always provide a service instance id, and the pod uid is an easy way to get a unique identifier if the SDKs don't provide one.

-### Create secret for the API key
+### Create a secret for the API key

 The collector needs a Kubernetes secret with the StackState API key.
 Create that in the same namespace (here we are using the `open-telemetry` namespace) where the collector will be installed (replace `<stackstate-api-key>` with your API key):